lkodinsson/MARS/Fantasy/Races.md

 ## Dwarf

 Dwarves tend to live in isolated communities deep within caves and mountains.
 Typically they are known for their strength and combat prowess.
-Although there are not many notable Dwarven scholars, they are still known for their unique runic magics and inventive craftsdwarfship.
+Although there are not many notable dwarven scholars, they are still known for their unique runic magics and inventive craftsdwarfship.

 **Stats** Dwarves get +2 Strength, +1 Resolve, and –1 Intelligence.